siracyucel/nvimrc/README.md

 # Neovim Config

-This is the neovim configuration I'm using.
+This is the Neovim configuration I'm using.

-New on neovim so remaps are can be insufficient.
+New on Neovim so remaps are can be insufficient.